marcojakob/greenfoot-kara/README.md

 Greenfoot is a development environment for Java.
 It allows a very rapid development of interactive, graphical projects.

-Greenfoot is great for novice programmers because one doesn’t have to deal with many of the big difficulties (like public static void main(String []) and such).
+Greenfoot is great for novice programmers because one doesn't have to deal with many of the big difficulties (like public static void main(String []) and such).
 Nevertheless, Greenfoot is real Java and leaves all options open.
 Thus, advanced students can also realize very complex projects.

-**GreenfootKara combines the proven concept of Kara with Greenfoot’s flexibility and ease of use.**
+**GreenfootKara combines the proven concept of Kara with Greenfoot's flexibility and ease of use.**